Non-implosion mechanism of 3D incompessible Euler equations: Introduction

 and the differential operators $L^{\alpha}_{z}$ and $L_{\theta}$ are defined by

 To be more specific, $L^{\alpha}_{z}$ represents the radial operator, while $L_{\theta}$ corresponds to the angular operator.
 In this new frame of reference, $U(\Phi)$ and $V(\Phi)$ are reduced to

-One can see that the parameter $\beta_0$ mentioned above is quantified by $\frac{\beta}{\alpha}$.
-Here and throughout this section, we process with a more intricate dissection of system \eqref{1.4eq3} via the following two steps.

-\textbf{Step (i): The fundamental self-similar solution and its parameter stability.}
+\textbf{Step 2: The fundamental self-similar solution and its parameter stability.}

-To address this question, the first step in this work is to construct a family of solutions to the fundamental self-similar model parameterized by $\gamma$, and establish its parameter stability.
+This step is to construct a family of solutions to the fundamental self-similar model parameterized by $\gamma$, and establish its parameter stability.
 Specifically, we begin by analyzing the following fundamental self-similar model, which retains only the leading parts from system \eqref{1.4eq3}:

 For the smooth (in $z$) solution $F^{\ast}_1$, Elgindi in \cite{E21} established the energy estimates of $F^{\ast}_1$ in $\mathcal{W}^{l,\infty}$ for any $l\in\mathbb{N}^{+}$.
 Moreover, his result can be extended to any $\frac{1}{\gamma}\in \mathbb{N}^{+}$.
 It is straightforward to verify that $F^{\ast}_\gamma$ fails to be smooth as $z$ goes to $0$ for $\frac{1}{\gamma}\notin \mathbb{N}^{+}$.
 In this paper, we construct the Sobolev space $\mathcal{H}^{k,\ast}$ (defined in Section \ref{sec:notation}), and show that $F^{\ast}_\gamma\in \mathcal{H}^{k,\ast}$ for any $\gamma>0$.
-Moreover, we establish the parameter stability of $F^{\ast}_\gamma$, a crucial step in determining a suitable $\gamma_0(\beta_0)$ for any given $\beta_0>0$.
+Moreover, we establish the parameter stability of $F^{\ast}_\gamma$, a crucial step in determining a suitable $\gamma(\beta)$ for any given $\beta>0$.
 A more detailed analysis is presented in Section \ref{sec:toy model}.

-\textbf{Step (ii): The energy estimate for the perturbation at critical regularity.}
+\textbf{Step 3: The energy estimate for the perturbation at critical regularity.}

 Based on the fundamental self-similar solution, we now decompose $F$ as $F=F^{\ast}_{\gamma}+g$, then $g$ satisfies the following self-similar system:

 where the linear operator $\mathcal{L}_{\Gamma}(g)$ is defined by